gristlabs/grist-help/help/formula_cheat_sheet.md

 We use [len()](https://support.getgrist.com/functions/#len) to count the number of records found.
 If it's less than 1, the formula is evaluated to be true and the checkbox will be checked.
 If it's equal to or greater than 1, the formula is evaluated to be false.

-The No Internal Links? column of the [Pages Without Links to Other Pages](https://templates.getgrist.com/j9ZH7rPGafbH/Internal-Links-Tracker-for-SEO/p/5#a1.s10.r2.c33) table is another example of comparing values.
 </details>
 </section>